jacksonbrim/aws/README.md

 All the CLI aspects of these scripts can be accomplished using the AWS CLI, but it was an excuse to play around with the ArgParser library.

-Potentially, I'd like to turn this into an interactive remote file & system navigator using the very cool TUI library, [Textual](https://github.com/Textualize/textual).
+Potentially, I'd like to turn this into an interactive AWS resources navigator using the very cool TUI library, [Textual](https://github.com/Textualize/textual).

 ###### Install Boto3